Pegayus/vqa-npi/README.md

 # VQA-NPI
 This repository has been built on top of [this](https://github.com/siddk/npi) implementation of NPI for simple addition task.
 Everything under the folder task/vqa is written by me and the rest are modified version of the mentioned repository.
 Note that I use Python 3.5 and tensorflow 1.12.0 (the mentioned repo is in Python 2 and tensorflow 0.12).
-In creation of this repo, these two resources have been greatly helpful in obtaining and processing data:<br/>
+In creation of this repo, these two resources have been greatly helpful for obtaining and processing data:<br/>
 1- https://github.com/kexinyi/ns-vqa  <br/>
 2- https://github.com/facebookresearch/clevr-dataset-gen <br/>
 ## RUN